 The boot time is faster, much faster, compared to using standard BIOS.
 Another advantage is also positively received among customers, according to Neil Stroud.
 It’s about being in control, in control of your own destiny, as he puts it.
 The traditionally used BIOS is supplied by a third party vendor and is generally not easily accessible in source code.

 The Intel® BLDK opens up for more transparency since the intellectual property, IP is less restricted.
-OEM customers will probably not develop boot loaders from scratch since board support packages including boot loaders are likely to be supplied with COM modules and motherboards.
+OEM customers will probably not develop boot loaders from scratch.
+It’s unlikely because board support packages including boot loaders are likely to be supplied with COM modules and motherboards.
 In this sense there are similarities to embedded applications using BIOS.

-However there is a possibility for a wide range of developers to view, understand and even make adjustments to the final boot loader through the transparency and ease of use of the Intel® BLDK.
+However there is a possibility for a wide range of developers to take interest.
+They’ll be able to view, understand and make adjustments to the final boot loader through the transparency of the Intel®BLDK.

 – To be able to fine tune for your specific platform is obviously of big value to many, many customers.